cbecraft1184/teams-meeting-minutes-prod/replit.md

 - Focus on Azure Commercial deployment
 - Clear documentation for demo and production environments
 - Iterative development with small updates
+- **Production-exclusive codebase: All code must be configured for Azure production**

 ## System Architecture